Cefalonia (poem): Translations

-Cefalonia 1943-2001 has been translated into English and Spanish.
+Cefalonia 1943-2001 has been translated into English, Spanish, and Russian.

 Before its complete publication by Mondadori, the poem was published in English in issues 5 through 9 of the journal Or, a publication of Otis College of Art and Design in Los Angeles, edited by Paul Vangelisti.
 Vaso Roto of Madrid published a Spanish translation in 2013 by Lino González Veiguela.
 In 2016, it was issued in the United States by The Brooklyn Rail, translated by Evgenia Matt.
+Russian translation by Olga Sokolova was published in 2025 by Jaromír Hladík press in St. Petersburg.